-Construction workers face a number of unique dangers including being involved in accidents in which they are electrocuted.
-These accidents occur even though there are rules and regulations designed to protect workers from electrical hazards.
 Developers and contractors cut corners to finish jobs under cost or before schedule.
+This practice might result in different kinds of construction accidents.
 When these accidents occur, workers must find an expert construction accident lawyer.

 An Accident After Being Electrocuted